aleksifuna/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr 'Ac' 'Ze': replaces any occurence of A or c with Z and e respectively tr -d 'Cc': deletes any occurence of C or c from the standard input rev :reverses input given
+tr 'Ac' 'Ze': replaces any occurence of A or c with Z and e respectively tr -d 'Cc': deletes any occurence of C or c from the standard input rev :reverses input given cat /etc/passwd|sort: displays all the users and theie home directories sorted by users